Born from NASA technology and perfected for sleep.

 However, if we were to look into studies investigating napping and use them as a proxy for biphasic sleep, the results are mixed.

-Research in 2010 found daytime napping to have a positive influence on cognitive functioning with larger benefits being seen with naps lasting longer than 30 minutes.
+Research in 2010 found that daytime napping has a positive influence on cognitive functioning, with larger benefits seen with naps lasting longer than 30 minutes.

 Conversely, one study in 2012 found napping to be a poor method to achieve quality rest and could result in lower cognitive performance.
-Bear in mind this study was performed on preschoolers and may not be generalisable to a wider population.
+Note that this study was performed on pre-schoolers and may not be generalisable to a broader population.

 See all articles by Lewis Ridley